 Bus from Narok to Park Entrance/ Accommodation: 500 Shillings (£3.55 / $4.60) one way PP

 Staying in a campsite outside of the reserve itself is much cheaper and you can then pick and choose which days you enter the park which you have to pay a fee for.
-Accommodation outside the park is also cheaper than those inside, though the park entrance fee is marginally more expensive if you stay outside, but most planning a Backpacker safari will do this.
+Accommodation outside the park is also cheaper than that inside, though the park entrance fee is marginally more expensive if you stay outside, most planning a Backpacker safari will do this.

 A recommended budget camp is Mara Explorers.